Hydrodynamic theory of wetting by active particles: NUMERICAL IMPLEMENTATION

 \subsection{Classifying wetting states}

-In simulations run for a sufficiently long time, we observe that the system always reaches one of the four wetting states described.
-However, many of the runs have not yet reached steady-state at $t=t_{\rm f}$, so we must classify the state according to the history of the run as well as the final state.
-This allows us to determine which state the system will arrive at after a long time, using the procedure outlined below.
-Isolated tests of the below procedure were performed, and it is generally accurate; errors only appear in classification very close to the transition lines (usually at a distance less than the resolution of the surface phase diagram).
+We now discuss numerical methods for analysis of wetting transitions, in the presence of a barrier.
+In simulations run for a sufficiently long time, we observe four distinct phases, described in detail below.
+However, obtaining the long-time limiting behaviour is numerically expensive so we instead developed a numerical method for classifying what will be the long-time behaviour, from finite simulations up to time $t_{\rm f}$.
+We verified the effectiveness of this procedure by performing long simulations at a few points on the surface phase diagram: it is generally accurate with errors in classification only appearing very close to the transition lines (usually at a distance less than the resolution of the surface phase diagram).